Garden Talks 2018

 2. The private plants and gardens of Cheshire (I am the only speaker in UK giving this talk.)

 For 30 years I was a gardener for the Footballers and the millionaires in Hale and Alderly Edge, Cheshire.
 This is a rare look at the gardens you can’t visit.
 A look behind the electric gates.
-Some footballer’s and racing driver’s, gardens, but certainly the very rich households.
+Some footballer’s and racing driver’s, gardens and one TV. celebrity chef, but certainly the very rich households.
 A nosy look at their Gardens, behind their private gates.
 (A light hearten look at the gardens that are strictly PRIVATE.)

 3. Hardy Fritillaria for the open garden